arorasarthak/ms-thesis/README.md

 - PyQtGraph
 - PyRep
 - Universal Robots - RTDE
+- MATLAB Engine API for Python

 ### Summary
 This repo is a code base for my master's thesis.
 The entire system was implemented in python using CoppeliaSim Robotics Simulator.
 The project also heavily depends on zero-mq for communication.
 All the python programs live in the `scripts` folder and there are two scripts that are mainly responsible for everything, namely: `scripts/experiment.py` and `scripts/rtde_helper.py`.
+The system pipeline originates from raw sensor data obtained from the simulation(Universal Robots UR10 and time-of-sensors) and gets passed through tensorflow models along with bayesian filter implementations using the MATLAB API for Python

 ### Links
 [Manuscript](https://scholarworks.rit.edu/theses/10334/)